Aaron-A-zz/Flask_Todo/README.md

 ```
 # Need Help?
 ```
-If you run into issues hit me up on twiiter:
+If you run into issues hit me up on twiiter: @aaroniscoding
 ```